Scott Institute Staff

 Communications Analyst, Wilton E. Scott Institute for Energy Innovation

 Amanda manages the Scott Institute's marketing, communications and Internship Program.
-Before arriving to the Scott Institute, she worked as a part-time media coordinator for Carnegie Mellon's English Department.
+Before arriving to the Scott Institute, she worked as a media coordinator for Carnegie Mellon's English Department.
 Amanda previously managed communications at nonprofit organizations, was a multimedia journalist for publications like NEXT Pittsburgh and the Beaver County Times and has blogged for companies, such as BOSS Controls.

 Panayiotis (Panos) Moutis